reasonwithoutrestraint/site/Summaries/Sharon Street, What is Constructivism in Ethics and Metaethics.md

-# What is Constructivism in Ethics and Metaethics?

 ## Proceduralist vs Practical Standpoint Characterizations

 One interpretation of constructivism in ethics is the **proceduralist characterization**: There are no moral facts independent of the finding that a certain hypothetical procedure would have a certain output.
 Normative truth is not merely discovered by or coinciding with the outcome of a certain procedure, but as constituted by emergence from the procedure.
 In other words, their truth is not independent of the procedure.
 Rawl's "veil of ignorance" is an example of such a constructivist view.